 - EPP 500 Thesis, 6 credit hours

 - EPP 505 Mycology, 3 credit hours

-- One course, 3 credit hours, from EPP 516, EPP 520, and EPP 521
+- One course, 3 credit hours, from EPP 512, EPP 516, EPP 531 nematology section, and EPP 531 virology section

-- A minimum of one course, 3 credit hours, from EPP 410, EPP 411, EPP 508, EPP 509, EPP 512, EPP 514, EPP 516, EPP 520, and EPP 521
+- A minimum of one course, 3 credit hours, from EPP 410, EPP 411, EPP 508, EPP 509, EPP 512, EPP 516, EPP 520, and EPP 521, EPP 530, EPP 531, and EPP 630

 - EPP 570 Colloquium, 1 credit hour

 - EPP 640 Graduate Seminar, 1 credit hour

 - Program electives, minimum 10 credit hours, will be selected by the student in consultation with the major advisor and thesis advisory committee.
 Coursework disciplines include but are not limited to the following.

 - Agricultural and Natural Resources (AGNR),

-- o Animal Science (ANSC),
+- Animal Science (ANSC),

 - o Biochemistry and Cellular and Molecular Biology (BCMB),

-- o Biomedical Engineering (BME),
+- Biomedical Engineering (BME),

-- o Biosystems Engineering (BSE),
+- Biosystems Engineering (BSE),

 - Business Analytics (BZAN),

-- o Comparative and Experimental Medicine (CEM),
+- Comparative and Experimental Medicine (CEM),

 - Electrical and Computer Engineering (ECE),

 - Ecology and Evolutionary Biology (EEB),

-- o Entomology and Plant Pathology (EPP),
+- Entomology and Plant Pathology (EPP),

-- o Environmental Engineering (ENVE),
+- Environmental Engineering (ENVE),

 - Environmental and Soil Sciences (ESS),

 - Food Science (FDSC),

-- o Forestry (FORS, FWF),
+- Forestry (FORS, FWF),

 - Geography (GEOG),

 - Life Sciences (LFSC),

 - Microbiology (MICR),

 - Plant Sciences (PLSC),

-- o Statistics (STAT), and
+- \circ $\;$ Statistics (STAT), and

 - Wildlife and Fisheries Science (WFS).

 - A quantitative analysis course (3 credit hours) is highly recommended and usually will be required by the student's thesis advisory committee.
-Recommended courses include but are not limited to ANSC 571, EEB 560, FWF 525, PLSC 561, PLSC 571, STAT 531, STAT 532, STAT 577, and STAT 579.
+Recommended courses include but are not limited to ANSC 571, BSE 564, EEB 560, FWF 525, PLSC 561, PLSC 571, STAT 531, STAT 577, and STAT 579.

-Additional Course Requirements:
+Additional trainings and non-course requirements for the M.S. - Thesis option

-• A minor is not required but may be selected at the option of the student.
-A minor includes 6 (minimum) to 12 (maximum) credit hours of graduate-level credit in the minor department.

-The student and the major advisor must select a minimum of two additional faculty members from the University of Tennessee, who hold the rank of assistant professor or above, to serve on the student's thesis advisory committee.
-The responsibility of this committee is to assist the student in planning a program of study and carrying out research, and to assure fulfillment of the degree requirements.
+- A minor is not required but may be selected at the option of the student.
+A minor includes 6 (minimum) to 12 (maximum) credit hours of graduate-level credit in the minor department. - The student and the major advisor must select a minimum of two additional faculty members from the University of Tennessee, who hold the rank of assistant professor or above, to serve on the student's thesis advisory committee.
+The responsibility of this committee is to assist the student in planning a program of study and carrying out research, and to assure fulfillment of the degree requirements. - The committee should be formed during the first semester of the student's program. - If the student has a minor, one member of the committee must be a faculty member from the minor department to assist in designating courses required for the minor. - Required Professional Trainings provide evidence of training (certificate or test score) in EPP 570. - Code of Conduct (UT K@TE) - Title IX (UT K@TE) - FERPA (UT K@TE) - Research Ethics training can be taken through CITI RCR. - IT Security Awareness (UT K@TE) - UT Emergency Preparedness Training (UT K@TE) - Environmental Health and Safety General Laboratory Safety (CANVAS) - UTIA Programs for Minors - Students are expected to attend (in person or online) seminar (EPP 640) each academic semester of their M.S. program, regardless of whether they are registered for the course.

-- o The committee should be formed during the first semester of the student's program. - o If the student has a minor, one member of the committee must be a faculty member from the minor department to assist in designating courses required for the minor. - Research Ethics training is required, which may be achieved through (CITI RCR) training, as evidenced by presenting a valid CITI RCR certificate to the EPP Director of Graduate Studies or their designee. - Environmental Health and Safety training is required.
-Evidence (certificates or test scores) of this training must be provided to the EPP Director of Graduate Studies or their designee. - Computer Security Awareness training is required annually.
-Evidence (certificates or test scores) of this training must be provided to the EPP Director of Graduate Studies or their designee. - Title IX Mandatory Reporter training is required annually.
-Evidence (certificates or test scores) of this training must be provided to the EPP Director of Graduate Studies or their designee. - Students are expected to attend (in person or online) seminar (EPP 640) each academic semester of their M.S. program. - Students are expected to prepare a detailed written proposal prior to research for the thesis. - A written thesis, approved by the major advisor and thesis advisory committee, is required. - An oral final examination that covers the thesis and coursework is required and must be passed to the satisfaction of the advisory committee after the thesis has been completed. - An oral departmental seminar presentation on the thesis is required.
+- Students are expected to prepare a written proposal prior to research for the thesis. - A written thesis, approved by the major advisor and thesis advisory committee, is required. - An oral final examination that covers the thesis and coursework is required and must be passed to the satisfaction of the advisory committee after the thesis has been completed. - An oral departmental seminar presentation on the thesis is required.